 I love being a mother.

 And my husband is a good father, he loves well and fearlessly.
-Last week when our foster-love, who has been reunited with her birth family, came out for a visit Justin was ecstatic to see her.
+A few months ago, when our foster-love, who had been reunited with her birth family, came out for a visit Justin was ecstatic to see her.
 So overcome with joy he threw his truck into park and ran to see her.